decentralized-identity/bbs-signature/spec.md

 : The cryptographic hash function that takes as an arbitrary octet string input and returns a point in G2 as defined in [@!I-D.irtf-cfrg-hash-to-curve].
 The algorithm first requires selection of the pairing friendly curve and digest algorithm, once selected the isogeny simplified SWU map to compute a point in G2 using the random oracle method.
 The domain separation tag value is dst.

 point\_to\_octets\_min(P) -> ostr
 : returns the canonical representation of the point P as an octet string in compressed form.
 This operation is also known as serialization.
+(FIXME: This either requires a normative wire format or a reference to the normative wire format)

 point\_to\_octets\_norm(P) -> ostr
 : returns the canonical representation of the point P as an octet string in uncompressed form.
 This operation is also known as serialization.
+(FIXME: This either requires a normative wire format or a reference to the normative wire format)

 octets\_to\_point(ostr) -> P
 : returns the point P corresponding to the canonical representation ostr, or INVALID if ostr is not a valid output of point\_to\_octets.
 This operation is also known as deserialization.
 Consumes either compressed or uncompressed ostr.